mtumilowicz/model-mapper/README.md

 `ConfigurationException` is thrown.

 # manual
-Assume that we have two classes `Person` and `PersonDTO` and relations:
+Assume that we have two classes `Person` and `PersonDto` and relations:
 * exact 1 - 1 matching between fields
     ```
     TypeMap<Person, PersonDto> personToDto = new ModelMapper().createTypeMap(Person.class, PersonDto.class);